ckids-datafirst/website/content/projects/2021-Spring/10/index.md

   \ in human-computer and human-robot interactions.
 The students will build on initial\
   \ work to apply NLP methods to these texts and improve upon existing initial results."
 tags: *id001
-title: Mapping the Uncanny Valley
+title: Mapping the Uncanny Valley (Spring - 2021)
 url_code: null
 url_pdf: null
 url_slides: null